Our Story

 -

-Advice, support, skate and kit maintenance.
+Advice, support, skate and kit maintenance

 The sessions in Beeston offer:

-- Free skate rental for the whole family
+Free skate rental for the whole family

-- Free casual coaching
+Free casual coaching

-- Games, activities
+Games, activities

-- Referrals to the Scholarship
+Referrals to the Scholarship

 .png)

-We Collect and donate refurbished rollerskates to young people and families who can't afford to buy their own skates, pads and hardware equipment for rollerskates.
-So far we have donated dozens of skates.
+We collect and donate refurbished roller skates to young people and families who can't afford to buy their own skates, pads and equipment for roller skates.

 We run a development Scheme for Scholarship graduates.
 Keep in touch with Young People who have graduated from The Skate Scholarship and work with LS-TEN skatepark to develop their skills and offer them opportunities to learn how to coach.